shaunokeefe/resume/readme.md

 Django developer, working in particular in data management, with a focus on cloud infrastructure and operations

 * Developer on MyTardis, a **data management** system for research experiment data.
 Developed in **Django**.
 Contributed to a multi-institutional open-source community.
-Responsible for deployment and maintainence of the system at the Australian Synchrotron.
+Responsible for deployment and maintenance of the system at the Australian Synchrotron.
 * Developed TUGG, a social data repository for historical music data.
 Used **Django**, **SOLR**, **MySQL**, and an **Nginx**/**Gunicorn** stack. of Solely responsible for development, deployment and operations.
 Worked with customers to customers to refine requirements, and identify valuable new features.
 * Worked on the **Nectar Research Cloud**, a deployment of the **OpenStack** open-source cloud library, written in **Python**,  at the University of Melbourne.